 - Skin removal surgery if you suffer from chronic rash, infection, excess skin, or other medical problems.

 - Breast augmentation or reconstruction if you’ve had a mastectomy due to breast cancer.

-Consult with a board-certified medical surgeon to determine if your preferred cosmetic surgical procedure qualifies for insurance coverage based on your health insurance plan.
+Consult a board-certified medical surgeon to determine if your preferred cosmetic surgical procedure qualifies for insurance coverage based on your health insurance plan.

 Find the Best Forehead Reduction Surgeon in Chicago

 If you would like to reduce the size of your forehead or lower your hairline, consider forehead reduction surgery.
 This cosmetic surgery is generally safe—the few risks include bleeding, numbness, bruising, and infection.
-Choosing a highly skilled and experienced surgeon will reduce the risks and ensure you achieve the best results.
+Choosing a highly skilled and experienced board-certified surgeon will reduce the risks and ensure you achieve the best results.